Updated 5/5/25

 Be aware of anger warning signs and triggers.
 Does your troubled teen get headaches or start to pace before exploding with rage?
 Or does a certain class at school always trigger anger?
 When teens can identify the warning signs that their temper is starting to boil, it allows them to take steps to cool down before their anger becomes out of control.

 Help your teen find healthy ways to relieve anger.
-Turning negative thoughts and emotions into positive coping skills can help your son or daughter channel their anger into something productive.
-Exercise is known to release endorphins and can help eliminate negative emotions.
-Drawing, painting, listening to music or journaling are also coping strategies used to relieve anger.
+Turning negative thoughts and emotions into positive coping skills can help your teen channel their anger into something productive.
+Exercise is known to release endorphins and can help alleviate negative emotions.
+Drawing, painting, listening to music and journaling are also coping strategies used to relieve anger.

 Give your teen space to retreat.
-When your troubled teen is angry, allow him or her to retreat to a place where it’s safe to cool off.
-Don’t follow your teen and demand apologies or explanations while he or she is still raging; this will only prolong or escalate the anger, or even provoke a physical response.
+When your troubled teen is angry, allow them to retreat to a place where it’s safe to cool off.
+Don’t follow your teen and demand apologies or explanations while they are still raging; this will only prolong or escalate the anger, or even provoke a physical response.

 Take steps to manage your own anger.
 You can’t help your troubled teen if you lose your temper as well.
 As difficult as it sounds, you have to remain calm and balanced no matter how much your child provokes you.
 If you or other members of your family scream, hit each other, or throw things, your teen will naturally assume that these are appropriate ways to express his or her anger as well.